 - 7.3.9.
 The audit results and the Route Selection Tool scoring guidance were used as prompts to consider the broad types of intervention which would make each route more suitable for cycling.
 There was a particular emphasis on sections which had safety and comfort scores of less than 3; however, improvements were identified for almost all sections.
 In some cases route variants were recommended which were currently, or had the potential to be, more suitable for cycling than the route initially audited. - 7.3.10.
-At this early stage of planning, no particular design has been chosen to improve the cycle routes.

-Instead, the list of improvements is based around the required outcomes e.g. infrastructure which protects cyclists from motor vehicles or a junction redesign which enables safer cycle crossing movements.
-Further study will be required to confirm what design options are possible.
+At this early stage of planning, no particular design was chosen to improve the cycle routes.
+Instead, the list of improvements was based around the required outcomes e.g. infrastructure which protects cyclists from motor vehicles or a junction redesign which enables safer cycle crossing movements.
+Further study will be required to confirm what design options are possible. - 7.3.11.
+Depending on the location and issues, improvements were identified to create more suitable conditions for cycling, such as those outlined below: - Constructing cycle tracks which are physically protected from motor traffic (see paragraph 7.3.12 for further details), with priority across side roads; - Widening existing off-carriageway paths, relocating street furniture and redesigning or removing barriers to create comfortable cycling conditions and enable all types of bike to access the routes; - Upgrading surfaces and cutting back encroaching vegetation; - Modifying existing controlled crossings (signal or zebra crossings) or installing new controlled crossings on busy roads; - Replacing subways with surface crossings; - Redesigning junctions to enable those on bikes to make safer and more comfortable crossings or manoeuvres; - Redesigning side road junctions with tighter geometry, to reduce vehicle turning speeds;